 By default, Microsoft Windows has a listing of default Windows backgrounds.
 If you want to change the background to a different picture, such as a family picture, click the browse button and browse to the directory of the picture.

 Why do I have no background image?

 Within the listing of the available backgrounds, the first background is None.
 Selecting this option will disable any background image on your computer desktop.
 However, it is important to realize that when you change the background to None, your background will be a solid color instead.

 Windows XP users can change this color from the same window as where they change their desktop.
 All other users need to change the color of their desktop through the Appearance tab.

 How do I make a small image tiled across the background?

 Within the desktop or background properties window, a user will be able to customize the layout of their image by selecting Center, Tile, or Stretch.
 Below is a brief explanation of each of these settings.

-- Center - This will center the image in the middle of the desktop.
+- Center - Centers the image in the middle of the desktop.
 Doing this enables the user to only have one image set as their background instead of having the image tiled.
 If the image is smaller than your computer resolution, then you may have a solid color border around the image.

 - Tile - Tiling an image takes a smaller image and duplicates it multiple times across the Desktop.

 - Stretch - Stretching an image sets a single image across the whole screen.
 The smaller the image size, the more distortion you will notice when stretching an image.
 It may also result in pixelation of that image.

 How do I make the background as only one small image and not tiled?